vineet-dhar/GenAI/Readme.md

 # Agent
 Now that you have created the retrievers, it's time to create the Langchain Agent, which will implement a ReAct-like approach.

-You will first create the two tools to leverage the two retriever objects defined previously, chunks_retriever and docs_retriever
+You will first create the tool for retriever objects defined previously, i.e. docs_retriever

-    @tool(return_direct=True)
-    def retrieve_chunks(query: str) -> str:
-        """
-        Searches the catalog to find data for the query.
-        Return the output without processing further.
-        """
-        docs = chunks_retriever.get_relevant_documents(query)

-        return (
-            f"Select the data you would like to explore further about {query}: [START CALLBACK FRONTEND] "
-            + str([doc.metadata for doc in docs])
-            + " [END CALLBACK FRONTEND]"
-        )

     @tool(return_direct=True)
     def retrieve_docs(query: str) -> str:
         """Searches the catalog to find products for the query.